 You can tune the build options.
 Click and deselect or keep selected the following checkboxes:

 Each options is selected by default and represents a particular command-line option.
-Hover over a checkbox to see the corresponding option.

 If case of any reported errors or warnings during a package build, click and test the package.